👀 See CodeTogether Security for more details

 Why is the syntax highlighting for a shared file different from the native highlighting for that same language in my IDE?

 In order to provide collaborative features, CodeTogether uses a custom editor for shared files instead of your IDE’s native editor.
-This is why the colors may not be exactly the same; we’re trying to minimize these differences.
+This is why the colors may not be exactly the same; we are working to minimize these differences.

 Can multiple members edit at the same time?